veltzer/openbook/README.md

 In addition you can produce midi, mp3 and ogg outputs.
 Possibly other output formats will be supported in the future (epub?).

-What is the copyright ?
+What is the copyright?
 -----------------------
 All the stuff in this project is GPL version 3.
 The tunes themselves have their own copyright holders.

-Who can contribute ?
+Who can contribute?
 --------------------
 Anyone.

-What system do I need to participate ?
+What system do I need to participate?
 --------------------------------------
 A Linux system that you can install software on.
 Windows is not currently supported although well formed patches will be accepted.

-What do I need to know to participate ?
+What do I need to know to participate?
 ---------------------------------------
 * Some rudimentary Linux system administration (in order to install the software needed for this project to build).
 * Some basic git software content tracking (in order to fetch the project, modify and submit patches).
 * The lilypond language (in order to edit or add tunes).
 * Some music knowledge would also help...:)

-Who currently contributes ?
+Who currently contributes?
 ---------------------------
 Just me (Mark Veltzer <mark.veltzer@gmail.com>).

-Where can I see some results ?
+Where can I see some results?
 ------------------------------
 Check out the PDFs and other outputs in http://veltzer.net/openbook/.

-Why is there so little documentation ?
+Why is there so little documentation?
 --------------------------------------
 I just started this project.
 Feel free to add stuff and request a pull.
 If you contribute a lot I will make you an admin...

-How do you write the standards ?
+How do you write the standards?
 --------------------------------
 Using lilypond.
 Check it out at: http://www.lilypond.org/

-Will you co-operate with the lilypond, mutopia and wikifonia communities ?
+Will you co-operate with the lilypond, mutopia and wikifonia communities?
 --------------------------------------------------------------------------
 YES!
 Any bugs or feature suggestion are submitted to the lilypond community.
 Any requests for pieces from the mutopia community will be respected.
 Wikifonia uses musicXML for typesetting while I use an essentially lilypond format as input format - so there could not be much co-operation there.

-Do you only allow Jazz tunes ?
+Do you only allow Jazz tunes?
 ------------------------------
 No. Rock and Pop will be welcome and so would classical.
 If you are really into classical lilypond production you may alternativly wish to contribute to the mutopia project at http://www.mutopiaproject.org/.

-How do I get started ?
+How do I get started?
 ----------------------
 * create an account on git hub.
 * git checkout -b [your branch name] git://github.com/veltzer/openbook.git